probcomp/Venturecxx/doc/on-approximating-kl-divergence.md

 to machine precision with an O(n^1/2) convergence rate will take around 2^100 samples.

-It may be possible to use numerical techniques like [Richardson extrapolation](https://en.wikipedia.org/wiki/Richardson_extrapolation) (on the number of sample points) to reduce the approximation error, but I am surprised not to find any literature on that.
-You'd think it would be published and readily accessible if it worked.
+One might think that it may be possible to use numerical techniques like [Richardson extrapolation](https://en.wikipedia.org/wiki/Richardson_extrapolation) (on the number of sample points) to reduce the approximation error, but you can't.
+I thought it through; the essential reason is that the approximation error from Monte Carlo integration is (intentionally!) unpredictable, so can't be extrapolatd from.
+I am surprised not to find any literature on this; the question is so obvious that even a description of the negative result would be socially valuable.

 Aside: Tail Assessable Distributions
 ------------------------------------